textcreationpartnership/A01923/README.md

 ##Content Summary##

 #####Front#####
-A panegyrique of congratulation for the concord of the realmes of Great Britaine in vnitie of religi

 #####Body#####

-A panegyrique of congratulation for the concord of the realmes of Great Britaine in vnitie of religi **Types of content**
+1. A Panegyrique of Congratulation for the concord of the realmes of great Brittaine, in vnitie of religion vnder one King.

+**Types of content**

   * Oh, Mr. Jourdain, there is **prose** in there!